programminghumanity/CourseProject/README.md

 **Hint: Download the PDF files in this repository to active the URL links inside the documents**
 # 1. Project Result Summary
-The project score beats the baseline score in the Leaderboard.
+The project score beats the baseline score.

 The project score:
 - F1: 0.757905138339921